kuzzleio/documentation/src/api/1/controller-memory-storage/lpop/index.md

 {{{since "1.0.0"}}}

-Remove and return the first element of a list.
+Removes and returns the first element of a list.

 [[_Redis documentation_]](https://redis.io/commands/lpop)